jbferet/prospect/paper/paper.md

 # Overview

 Two versions of the model PROSPECT are implemented in `prospect`: PROSPECT-D [@feret2017] and PROSPECT-PRO [@feret2021].
-For each version, it is possible to also include the influence brown pigments (BROWN), which appear during senescence, by ending the name of the version with `B`.
+For each version, it is possible to also include the influence brown pigments, which appear during senescence, by ending the name of the version with `B`.

 Table \ref{table:1} provides an overview of the leaf chemical constituents included in the different versions which can be specified when calling the function `PROSPECT`.